 Takeaway: Reading WHOIS is not hard, but must be done correctly

 Understanding WHOIS data correctly helps you protect your brand, avoid the risk of losing domain control and maintain stable operations.
-Always check WHOIS every 3-6 months, or when changing hosting service providers.
-Data source: ICANN WHOIS Accuracy Reporting System Report (2023) – outdated WHOIS rate among SMEs is over 46%.
+Always check WHOIS periodically every 3-6 months, or when changing hosting service providers.
+Data source: ICANN WHOIS Accuracy Reporting System (2023) – the rate of outdated WHOIS in SMEs accounts for more than 46%.

 Domain security strategies to avoid risks and loss of ownership